aig-upf/tarski/docs/installation.md

 # Installing Tarski

 ## Software Requirements
-Tarski requires a working Python>=3.6 installation.
+Tarski is mostly developed in Python, and requires a working Python>=3.6 installation.
-We strongly recommend installing the software within a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+We strongly recommend installing Tarski within a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 The installation instructions below will install for you any additional required dependencies.